A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Methodology

 \subsubsection{Implementation details}

 Data augmentation was performed \citep{de2021quantifying}.
-The data augmentation parameters are as follows; vertical tilting on 50\% of images, horizontal tilting on 50\% of images, activation of mosaic augmentation, hue variation (0.015), saturation variation (0.7), brightness variation (0.4), perspective distortion (0.0005), random resizing on 50\% of images and random transition.
-Above all, this increases the amount of input data to the model \citep{kylili2019identifying}, but also adds variability to the dataset and increases its robustness \citep{aarnink2025automatic}.
+The data augmentation parameters are as follows; vertical tilting on 50\% of images, horizontal tilting on 50\% of images, activation of mosaic augmentation, hue variation (0.015), saturation variation (0.7), brightness variation (0.4), perspective distortion (0.0005), random resizing on 50\% of images and random translation.
+It (i) increases the amount of input data to the model \citep{kylili2019identifying}, (ii) adds variability to the dataset and increases its robustness \citep{aarnink2025automatic}.

 The number of epochs is set to 200.
 All calculations were performed with an Nvidia GeForce GTX 1080ti graphics processing unit (GPU) with 11GB of VRAM.
 The training scenarios (see section \ref{subsect:yolo_train}) include YOLO nano and medium models.
 Being limited in computing power, the nano models were run with a batch size of 32, while the medium variants of the models were run with a batch size of 8.
 In addition, the image size is fixed at 1280 pixels.
 This patch size enables the model to improve the detection of smaller objects and avoid misclassification due to lighting differences.
 To optimize training, the learning rate (LR) was set at 0.001.
 To limit LR descent, a final learning rate (FLR) is set at 0.2, in conjunction with cosine annealing \citep{ultralytics2019training}.
 A LR planner adjusts the LR according to a cosine curve, thus limiting the risk of exceeding the optimal LR value \citep{schwindt2024transfer}.
 Finally, a momentum (0.937) is introduced to facilitate the incorporation of previous gradients into new epochs \citep{ultralytics2019training}.